Pascha (brothel): Incidents

 In March 2007, the Pascha announced that senior citizens above the age of 66 would receive a discount during afternoons; half of the price of 50 Euro for a "normal session" would be covered by the house.

 In September 2007, a Turkish customer tried to set fire to the Pascha by igniting gasoline in the entrance area; he also carried a number of Molotov cocktails.
 He had earlier had a conflict with a prostitute and security personnel and returned with 10 accomplices.
 He received a suspended sentence of two years in prison.

 In 2008, Pascha offered free entrance for life to the brothel and the night club to men who agreed to have Pascha's logo tattooed on their arm; about forty men took them up on the offer.

 In December 2008, three of Pascha's bouncers beat up an Albanian man who supposedly had ignored an order to stay away from the house and who might have been involved in the bouncer scene.
 The three men received fines and suspended sentences of 18 months for aggravated assault.

 In December 2009, American rapper 50 Cent gave a concert in Pascha's night club.

 On Mother's Day 2011, the brothel organised a tour for women; female guests are normally not admitted to the establishment.

-In 2014, Guernsey YouTuber and Sidemen member Harry "Wroetoshaw" Lewis visited the brothel, where he reportedly paid for multiple experiences.

 Pascha's founder, Hermann Müller, was sentenced to 3 years in prison on 4 September 2017.
 This was for tax evasion in one of his brothels in Munich.
 The next day, the brothel was raided by about 250 police officers.
 Prosecutor Rene Seppi refused to give details about the raid, but said it was in connection with "serious charges".